 - 1. NO nursing student will be given the opportunity to take a test/quiz early for any reason. - 2.
-Practical Nursing: Homework is considered late if not turned in on or before the time designated by an instructor.
-Homework turned in after the specified time on the date due will have 50% deducted from the original point value.
-Individual instructors may assess an additional penalty for late assignments coming in the day after initial due date or later.
-The office will document the receipt of an assignment even if class is not in session, but the campus is open. - 3.
-Accelerated LPN to RN: NO homework/assignment/project will be accepted late.
+NO assignment/project/homework will be accepted late.
 Any assignment/project/homework turned in after the specified time on the date due will be assigned a grade of zero (0).
 NO EXCEPTIONS.
-Any assignment/project/homework missed or turned in late cannot be made up. - 4.
+Any assignment/project/homework missed or turned in late cannot be made up. - 3.
 Ten percent (10%) will be deducted from tests and quizzes missed (Day 1).
-An additional five percent will be deducted each day the college campus is open, following the scheduled test time. - 5.
-After 7 calendar days or the next exam date, whichever is earlier, no points will be awarded for any make-up exams or quizzes. - 6.
+An additional five percent will be deducted each day the college campus is open, following the scheduled test time. - 4.
+After 7 calendar days or the next exam date, whichever is earlier, no points will be awarded for any make-up exams or quizzes. - 5.
 All exams must be taken regardless of points awarded.
 Remediation, if required, for each test missed must be completed and submitted prior to the class's next test.
-NO exceptions. - 7.
+NO exceptions. - 6.
 Individual circumstances of illness and emergency will be considered on a case by case basis by nursing faculty.
 Documentation must be presented upon return to school.